 I'm an award-winning science journalist with extensive experience in reporting, writing, and editing as well as print and online development and production.
 I have worked at a number of publications and organizations including The Wildlife Society, The Asian Age, The Global Journalist, E!
 The Environmental Magazine, The National Geographic Traveler, The National Geographic's Center for Sustainable Destinations, and Pew Research Center's Project for Excellence in Journalism.

-I'm currently a content strategist contractor for the National Science Foundation's NeuroNex program — a large-scale, multi-agency effort to better understand the brain.
-In addition, I am a content strategist for NSF's Division of Materials Research program websites — Materials Research Science and Engineering Centers (MRSEC) and Partnership for Research and Education in Materials (PREM).
+I'm currently a content strategist for the National Science Foundation's NeuroNex program — a large-scale, multi-agency effort to better understand the brain.
+In addition, I am a content strategist for NSF's Division of Materials Research program websites — Materials Research Science and Engineering Centers (MRSEC), Partnership for Research and Education in Materials (PREM), and Designing Materials to Revolutionize and Engineer our Future (DMREF).
 In this position, I maintain and update content for the division's websites and collaborate with center directors and administrators to keep the sites current and dynamic.

-I am also a freelance writer and editor; my work has appeared in numerous publications and outlets including The Atlantic, Smithsonian Magazine, and National Public Radio.
+I am also a freelance writer and editor; my work has appeared in numerous publications and outlets including The Atlantic, Smithsonian Magazine, National Wildlife, and National Public Radio.

 I can be reached at [email protected].

 Areas of expertise: Wildlife Management, Conservation, Science, Health, Environment

 Skills: Writing, Editing, Online Development, Magazine Production